 This is optional.
 Buyers who wish to make their offer stand out can upload a personalized letter that accompanies the offer.

 VIEW YOUR OFFER

 All offers are completed on the legal Florida Realtor contracts.
 Your responses will be inputted into these forms and are able to be downloaded as pdf's.

 The purchase contract is filled with legal-speak and can look intimidating on its own.
 For that reason, we've created a 'Purchase Contract Guide' that provides explanations for each section.
 It's linked below:

 Buyers can also check out our guide to the purchase contract strictly from the buyers perspective.
 This looks at things like deadlines and conditions strictly for the buyer.

 Your offer will be submitted online and goes straight to the seller.
 You'll be able to follow the progress of your offer in your Homepage.

 Don't forget - a real, live person is always here to help!
 We can walk through any form with you when you contact us through one of our many contact methods.

-It is very common for the seller to reject an offer.
+It's not uncommon for sellers to reject an offer, especially a first offer.
 It’s also very common for them to make a counter offer.
-With YELLOW, you can negotiate back and forth as many times as you wish until you reach an agreement or someone walks away.
+With YELLOW, the buyer and seller can easily negotiate back and forth until an agreement is reached or someone walks away.

 Visit a property